National Library of Indonesia: Origins

 The origins of the national library date back to the 1778 foundation of the Royal Batavian Society of Arts and Sciences, the first of its kind in Asia.
 Through its promotion of scholarship in the Dutch East Indies, the society created numerous publications and accumulated a number of collections, including establishing a library.
 After increasing its collections during the first half of the 19th century, the society and its library moved in 1868 to a new location at the current National Museum at Merdeka Square.
 Attempts to divert some collections to the new Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV) were resisted by members.
 Between 1846 and 1920, the library's collection grew from 1,115 items to over 100,000.

 The Society's library survived the years of conflict during and following World War II.
-Japanese forces occupying Indonesia during the war years were impressed by the number Japanese scholars in the society and did not interfere with the affairs of the museum.
+Japanese forces occupying Indonesia during the war years were impressed by the number of Japanese scholars in the society and did not interfere with the affairs of the museum.
 Because authorities also upheld the library's powers of legal deposit, it holds a substantial collection of official wartime publication.
 Following independence, the society was renamed the Indonesian Institute of Culture (Lembaga Kebudayaan Indonesia) before being dissolved in 1962.
 The library was then placed under the museum's jurisdiction.